Need Some Help Tackling the Autumn Blues?

 6. Plan something to look forward to

 With summer a distant memory and Christmas still only on the horizon, it can be hard to feel motivated during October and November.

 To combat this, we recommend planning something fun to help you get through the gloomy months.
 Little and often is a good approach to take.

 Or if you’re in a lucky enough position to do so, get planning your summer trip so you’ve got something to get excited for.
 But remember, don’t wish the months away, because time really is flying by and before we know it, it’ll be 2019 and that’s a scary thought…

 7. Try something new

-Psychologist Avy Joseph suggests to start by achieving something small, such as reading that book you’ve been trying to for ages, making sure you get to that yoga class you’ve wanted to try or learning a new language if you’ve got the time.
+Psychologist Avy Joseph suggests starting by achieving something small, such as reading that book you’ve been trying to for ages, making sure you get to that yoga class you’ve wanted to try or learn a new language if you’ve got the time.
 Keeping yourself busy will make the cold months fly by.